mafkhami23/Urban-Heat-Island-Mitigation/README.md

 ![Influence of Heat Wave on Community Engagement](https://github.com/user-attachments/assets/1feb3981-422d-4a31-9009-cf71d01b4f6f)

 The study showed that heat related issues are major concern for people living in urban envieonments and the configuration of each neighborhood plays a statistically significant role in the magnitude of behaviors in reaction to heatwave.
-It also demonstrated how huge majority [ >90%] low-income participants either agree or strongly agree that high temperature has curtailed their outoor activities
+It also demonstrated how huge majority [>90%] low-income participants either agree or strongly agree that high temperature has curtailed their outoor activities.
 ---

 ## 🏙️ Design Recommendations